 I would like to take you on a 1,000+ word journey TO help you to feel like one of the family.
 Are you ready?

 Let's start with my beautiful wife, Michelle.
 Michelle was born in St. Paul, MN, in 1974.
-Her parents, Steve and Candy, moved to their current house which her dad built in White Bear Lake about 1977.
+Her parents, Steve and Candy, moved to their current house around 1977.
 Michelle grew up there and has numerous fond memories of family and friends and foster children.
-Michelle developed some mean cooking skills which I have benefitted from later.
+Michelle developed some mean cooking skills which I have continued to benefit from our entire marriage.
 She was interested in crafts, movies, Point of Grace, Amy Grant and spending lots of time with some terrific grandparents.

 After graduating from HS, Michelle attended North Central Bible College (now NCU) and received her El.
 Ed.
 4-year college degree in 1997.
 During college, Michelle visited Saipan for her teaching practicum and later decided to move their for a teaching position in late summer of 1997...enter Jayesun...